Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.1 Stationary setup with no mechanism learning curve
+Assembly 4.1 No mechanism learning curve.

 Our Testing Experience